Disclaimer

 Definitive test: bone marrow aspirate + biopsy [Ref]

-• ≥10% of bone marrow plasma cells meets the diagnostic criteria
+• ≥10% of bone marrow plasma cells meet the diagnostic criteria

 Management